General Science & Technology with Teaching, B.S.

-NOTE: Pending the approval of the Department of Education, this program may be available to students sometime during the 2022-2023 academic year.
+NOTE: Pending the approval of the Department of Education, this program may be available to students sometime during the 2023-2024 academic year.
 Students should see an advisor to verify that approval has been received prior to attempting to select this program.

-1. a B.S. with Teaching degree
+1. a BS with Teaching degree and

 2. meet GPA and testing requirements of the state of Pennsylvania.

-Students will be scheduled once each semester to meet with the TUteach advisor to ensure that students have knowledge of academic programming, internships opportunities, and testing options that include test preparation.
+Students will be scheduled once each semester to meet with the TUteach advisor to ensure that students have knowledge of academic programming, internships opportunities and testing options that include test preparation.
 The state of Pennsylvania has specific candidacy requirements.
 The TUteach advisor will also help the students complete and submit the candidacy documents.
 All students joining the program in their freshman year must complete the PAPA examination or acquire the PAPA waiver within their first 72 credits.
 Transfer students, from within Temple and those from other institutions, will build a tailored program with the academic and testing benchmarks structured for efficient degree completion with the TUteach advisor.
 Students are encouraged to complete the appropriate PRAXIS II examination prior to student teaching.
 Students are encouraged to take internship courses to expand their teaching portfolio or select elective courses that will extend their knowledge of science and teaching practice.

-Undergraduate Contact Information:
+Undergraduate Contact Information

-Susan Varnum, Program Director
+Susan Varnum, Program Director and Professor of Chemistry

 Senior Associate Dean for Undergraduate Affairs and Science Education